KxSystems/docs/docs/learn/pb/index.md

 ---
-title: Playbook | Learn | kdb+ and q documentation
+title: Q by Puzzles | Learn | kdb+ and q documentation
 description: The Q Playbook is a collection of simple problems with which to study features of the q language
 author: Stephen Taylor
 date: December 2020
 ---
-# The Q Playbook
+# Q by Puzzles

 ![Play chess](../../img/alamy/2C9PF21.jpg)